cvat-ai/cvat/docs/serverless_tutorial.md

 ## User story

 - Architecture of a serverless functions in CVAT (function.yaml, entry point)
-- Choose a dataset which you want to annotate
-- Choose a custom model which you want to integrate
-- Prepare necessary files (function.yaml, main.py)
+- Choose a dataset which you want to annotate -[x] Choose a custom model which you want to integrate -[x] Prepare necessary files (function.yaml, main.py)
 - Automatically annotate data using the prepared model
 - Compare results with the ground truth using Datumaro
 - Conclusion